cortico-health/oscar-enhancement-suite/README.md

 1. yarn
 2. yarn build

+# Debugging

+There are times when you want to visit what's wrong in the minified bundle, or after it has built.
+To enable source maps, in `webpack.config.js`

+    "devtool": "source-map"
+    "mode": "development"

+1. yarn build

+Then load these in to tampermonkey/greasemonkey and inspect the error.
+You should have sourcemaps enabled so that you know where things went wrong.

 # Contributing

 Remember to test your changes on all version of Osccar (OpenOSP, WELL, community edition) before publishing.